CanopyTax/sofe/README.md

 ### Demo:
 Examples are available at [sofe.surge.sh](http://sofe.surge.sh) or you can run them [locally](examples/examples.md)

-## Sofe API
+## sofe API

-### Configuring Sofe
+### Configuring sofe
-Each deployed service has a unique name.
-Sofe will resolve the service name into a URL where the service can be loaded.
-Sofe makes the resolution process flexible and configurable.
+Each deployed service has a unique name. sofe will resolve the service name into a URL where the service can be loaded. sofe makes the resolution process flexible and configurable.

 #### Automatic Resolution via NPM
 By default, sofe will resolve services by assuming that the name corresponds to an npm package.
 If the name exists on npm,